Around here, children come first

 Some types of appointments are available online.
 The virtual care page explains how to get ready for a virtual care visit.

 Understanding which location you need and how to get there are important steps in preparing for your visit.

 - Primary care locations

 - Administrative offices

 Preparing for your visit

 Going to the doctor can be scary, whether it’s for a routine immunization or a complex procedure.
-To make your experience with us as stress-free as possible, we’ve outlined a few tips to get you and your child ready for a visit to Children’s, including:
+To make your experience with us as stress-free as possible, we’ve outlined a few tips to get you and your child ready for a visit, including:

-When you’re at any Children’s Hospitals and Clinics of Minnesota location, we want you to be as comfortable as possible.
+When you’re at any Children’s Minnesota location, we want you to be as comfortable as possible.
 As a result, we’ve developed a wide range of services to make visits easier for families and patients.
 Learn about: